-Lectures This course meets for in-person 50-minute sessions in Little Hall 237 Mondays, Wednesdays, and Fridays from 1:55 pm - 2:45 pm.
-Prerecorded lectures can be found on Canvas, and should be viewed prior to class meetings.
-Meeting times will be dedicated to working on practice problems.
-Students are expected to complete these problems in class to receive participation credit.
-Lecture Quizzes After viewing each lecture, you will take a short canvas quiz on the material covered therein.
-The two lowest lecture quiz grades will be dropped at the end of the semester.
-Discussion Sections (in-person only) Discussion sections meet once a week on either Tuesday or Thursday depending on which section you are enrolled in.
+Lectures This class will take a different form than you may be used to.
+I will not lecture for the whole period, if at all.
+You will be responsible for watching pre-recorded lectures online at the course site in Canvas BEFORE coming to class.
+We will spend most of our class time working on problems and exploring the concepts of calculus in small groups.
+There is a lot of research showing that students learn and retain information better in this environment.
+Come to class ready to participate.
+Once again, you NEED to watch the videos and do the lecture quizzes online before you come to class.
+If you do so, then you will ask better questions and you will perform better in the course.
+Discussion Sections Discussion sections meet once a week on either Tuesday or Thursday depending on which section you are enrolled in.
 These meetings give you a valuable opportunity for open discussion of the lecture material and assigned problems in a smaller class setting.
 Attendance in discussion is required as it is where weekly quizzes will take place.
 However, one period per week is generally not adequate to answer all questions.
 Be sure to take advantage of the opportunities outside of class for additional help.
-Your main resource is your discussion leader (TA).
-They will be available during office hours (or by appointment) to answer your questions about the course material.
+Your main resource is your discussion leader.
+He or she will be available during office hours (or by appointment) to answer your questions about the course material.
 Your TA is responsible for grading and recording all quiz scores.
 You must retain all returned papers in case of any discrepancy with your course grade.
 As mentioned above, you should check Canvas regularly and consult with your TA if you have any questions about recorded grades.
 All grade concerns must be taken care of within one week of receiving the score.
 If you have concerns about your discussion class which cannot be handled by your TA please contact your instructor.
-Tests Mid-term exam dates are as follows: Wednesday, September 20 Tuesday, October 17 Tuesday, November 14 Makeup: TBD, 6:15 PM - 7:55 PM (tentative) Final: Monday, December 11th, 12:30 PM - 2:30 PM There will be three (paper and pencil) midterms throughout the semester.
+Tests Mid-term exam dates are as follows: Wednesday, September 20 Tuesday, October 17 Tuesday, November 14 Makeup: TBD, 6:15 PM - 7:55 PM (tentative) Final: TBD, ??
+PM - ??
+PM There will be three (paper and pencil) midterms throughout the semester.
 The midterms will consist of two parts.
 Part 1 will be multiple choice questions.
 Part 2 of the midterm exams will consist of free response problems.
 If you are in an online section , these exams will be online assessments.
 These midterm exams will take place in the evening, from $8:30$ PM to $10:10$ PM.
-The FINAL EXAM will take place on Monday, December 11th.
-Make a note of this now and please inform any interested parties (e.g. your parents) who may be making plans for you around that time (such as purchasing plane tickets to fly home, etc.).
-Each midterm exam is worth $15\%$ of your final grade while the final exam is worth $25\%$ of your final grade.
-No exam grades will be dropped.
+The FINAL EXAM will take place on TBD.
+Make a note of this now and please inform any interested parties (e.g. your parents) who may be making plans for you around that time (such as purchasing place tickets to fly home, etc.).
 There are no exam retakes.